formigone/portfolio/docs/_posts/2022-01-26-hitomezashi-demo.md

 #### (click on the pattern above - after the flood fill completes)

+Note: flood fill has been artificially slowed down for dramatic effect.

 Seems that the more that the probability diverges from 0.5, the more individual squares emerge.

 Next steps for things to experiment with: